LORD BYRON

 LyB: Do you suffer from Gout?
 Is that scurvy (points to his lip)?
 Is your thinning hair making you triste?

-B: You must excuse me - I have had three days of dinners during the last seven days – they have made me so headachy and sulky – that it will take me a whole Lent to subside back into wit and merriment
+B: You must excuse me - I have had three days of dinners during the last seven days – they have made me so headachy and sulky that it will take me a whole Lent to subside back into wit and merriment

 Fletcher attempts to announce yet another visitor..

-B: Fletcher - my life is not dated by years, there are moments which act as plough - and there is not a furrow appears but is deep in my soul as my brow (stirs his melted granita)
+B: Fletcher - my life is not dated by years, these are moments which act as plough - and there is not a furrow appears but is deep in my soul as my brow (stirs his melted granita)

 B is already asleep - and dreams of escaping to a war zone